 Precision Weed Management

 Developing precision weed management systems to enable alternative weed management deployed on a robotic system.
-These approaches will be applied in a minimally invasive manner to reduced both inputs (e.g herbicides and fuel) and soil disturbance.
+These approaches will be applied in a minimally invasive manner to reduce both inputs (e.g herbicides and fuel) and soil disturbance.

 Automated Horticulture Crop Surveying

 The Agricultural Robotics group is developing an automated Crop Surveying platform.
 It consists of a retrofitted glasshouse platform, equipped with an extensive sensor suite and a robot arm on top.
-Driving this project is the development of novel algorithms to exploit the multitude of information available including RGB, depth (stereo), etc. to produce better instance-based semantic segmentation that for estimating the state of the crop to drive 4D crop mapping and intervention systems.
+Driving this project is the development of novel algorithms to exploit the multitude of information available including RGB, depth (stereo), etc. to produce better instance-based semantic segmentation for estimating the state of the crop to drive 4D crop mapping and intervention systems.

-Automated Monitoring and Decision Making for High Value Crops
+Automated Monitoring and Decision Making for High-Value Crops